 In today’s busy world, self-reflection has become a lost art for many of us.

 Once upon a time, Christians spent Sunday (a whole day!) in rest and quiet reflection of God and the nature of their soul.
-Fast forward to 2021, modern humans are far more likely playing catch up with household chores, Facebook and getting things done, IF they’re not at work.
+Fast forward to 2021, modern humans are far more likely to play catch-up with household chores, Facebook and getting things done, IF they’re not at work.

-Ask 5 people how they are and you’re likely to hear, “Busy.”
-Most of us equate busy with more productive.
+Ask 5 people how they are, and you’re likely to hear, “Busy.”
+Most of us equate being busy with being more productive.

 Yet many people are also feeling disconnected.

-Studies show that practising self-reflection can lead to better self-regulation; psychologist speak for being able to guide your own thoughts, feelings and actions towards your own goals.
-This means better ability for you to direct your busy-ness towards what you actually want in your life.
+Studies show that practising self-reflection can lead to better self-regulation; psychologists describe being able to guide your own thoughts, feelings, and actions towards your goals.
+This means you have a better ability to direct your busyness toward what you actually want in your life.

 Learning the art of self-reflection can feel strange at first.
 There is no best way to self-reflect.
-Simply set aside time to ask yourself your question and capture your answer and ideas and musings.
+Simply set aside time to ask yourself your question and capture your answer, ideas, and musings.

 You can ask the profound.
-Steve Jobs, keenly aware of the power of self-reflection to focus his performance and legacy, every day asked himself, ‘If today was the last day of my life, would I want to do what I am about to do today?’.
+Steve Jobs, keenly aware of the power of self-reflection to focus his performance and legacy, every day asked himself, ‘If today were the last day of my life, would I want to do what I am about to do today?’

-Self-reflection can also be done with others; close, trustworthy friends or through more formalising programs self-reflection, such as group therapy or working with a psychotherapist to heal or find meaning.
+Self-reflection can also be done with close, trustworthy friends or through more formal programs, such as group therapy or working with a psychotherapist, to heal or find meaning.

-Whether you choose to ask a simple question that helps streamline your busy-ness towards the outcome you want, or you choose to ask a bigger, more soul-searching question about yourself, your life or Higher Power, let’s start reflecting and balance our doing with our being.
-After all, a better balanced you is great for your health and wellbeing and for everyone who really matters to you.
+Whether you choose to ask a simple question that helps streamline your busyness towards the outcome you want, or you choose to ask a bigger, more soul-searching question about yourself, your life or your Higher Power, let’s start reflecting and balance our doing with our being.
+After all, a better balance is great for your health and wellbeing and for everyone who really matters to you.

 With love,